tartopommes/Loraboard/README.md

 SENDER = 'your-email@gmail.com' # set your email address here, must belong to gmail.com
 ```

 Then the application will need to create a `token.json` file.
 Once you strated the application, you will automatically be redirected to a google connextion page to `select your google account`.
 Then you will have a danger alert, because the Google application we are using hasn't been verified by Google yet.
-However it's competly fine, the Google application is only used for this project to send email alert, you can clic on `Advanced settings` and then clic on `Access`.
+However it's competly fine, the Google application is only used for this project to send email alert, you can clic on `Advanced settings` and then clic on `Access` and finally `Continue`.
 You are free not to accept, in this case you purposely reject email alert notifications.

 <br />